 We are a homework school and we don’t apologise for that!
 Learning does not stop after the lesson is over and we are keen to develop our students’ independent research skills though home learning.
 We issue parents with a Parent Handbook at the start of the Academic Year which details the recommended amount of time that should be spent on Homework.
 This ranges from 10 hours per week for Key Stage 4 (Sunday to Thursday) to 2 ½ hours per week for Year 1.

 Physical Education is an integral part of both the taught curriculum and the enrichment curriculum.
 Currently we have 3 specialist PE teachers and students undertake sport and health awareness and fitness sessions throughout the week.
 In addition, there are Co-Curricular activities which happen after the school day for one hour and many of these are sport and fitness related – cricket, badminton, basketball, football.
-Although these sessions are voluntary they are well attended by our students.

 Our School recently completed an ambitious building project which has enhanced our ability to offer additional sports with a new swimming pool, indoor fully equipped Sports Hall and extensive astro turf playing fields.
+Due to the additional facilites available the school has now joined ADISSA and our students participate competitively in Football, swimming, basketball, cricket etc.

 We engage, as a whole school, staff and students, in physical exercise twice per week during Assemblies.
 The canteen is regularly monitored for the quality of food offered by our Support Services Team and Senior Staff.
 There is an annual survey to parents, staff and students on food quality.
 The Clinic conducts annual BMI assessments on students regarding height and weight and reports the findings to relevant authorities as required.
 In Foundation Stage we have introduced Tasty Treats to allow our youngest students to sample delicious, possibly more unusual healthy food options.
 Students are made aware of the dangers of cyber bullying and there is a clear and well-defined anti bullying WITs programme in operation in the School